microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/listEmittedFiles.md

 ---
 display: "List Emitted Files"
-oneline: "Print the names of emitted files after a compile"
+oneline: "Print the names of emitted files after a compilation -`listFiles` - Print all of the files read during the compilation"
 ---

 Print names of generated files part of the compilation to the terminal.